Why Claire Danes Decided Not to Do Titanic With Leonardo DiCaprio

 Claire Danes wasn't ready for the fame that would surely come from Titanic.

 The actress has revealed that the beloved 1997 movie, starring Kate Winslet and Leonardo DiCaprio, almost had a different cast.
-While on Dax Shepard's Armchair Expert podcast this week, Danes said that she has "no regrets" about walking away from the role opposite DiCaprio, despite being a "big Leo fan."
+While on Dax Shepard's Armchair Expert podcast this week, Danes said that she has "zero" regrets about walking away from the role opposite DiCaprio, despite being a "big Leo fan."
 The stars had actually just filmed Romeo + Juliet together before production on Titanic began.

 When asked if she got offered Titanic, Danes told Shepard, "I think I did.
 I'm not entirely clear on that.
 There was strong interest, but honestly, I'd just made this romantic epic with Leo in Mexico City, which is where they were going to shoot Titanic, and I just didn't have it in me."